Generate dir listings on GETs only

 Anyways don't you see it as semantically wrong to return a dirlisting on a DELETE or POST?

-#6 Updated by HenrikHolst about 5 years ago
+#6 Updated by HenrikHolst over 5 years ago

 Well mod_dirlisting would be a very strange place to do this in since it wouldn't be what one expected to find inside one of the plugins. mod_dirlisting provides dir listings but seams to also perform some sort of catch-all functionality?